 Once you've decided to volunteer with Projects Abroad, you can start focusing on the details of your time abroad such as how to fund your trip.
 You'll receive a fundraising guide once you are accepted as a volunteer.
-You'll also have the opportunity to create a personalized fundraising page.
+You'll also have the opportunity to create a personalized fundraising page through our MyProjectsAbroad platform.
 This page will allow others to donate directly toward your program fee.
 You can share this page in emails and on social media.
 Every little bit helps!